Private Jet to Honolulu

 Often referred to as the gateway to the Pacific, Honolulu is a city simply bursting with energy, color, and life.
 Latitude 33 Aviation’s highly experienced concierge staff is available 24/7 to start planning accommodations for your next private jet experience to the beautiful Honolulu, Hawaii.

 Latitude 33 Aviation manages one of the newest and largest fleets of light, midsize, and super-midsize jets in North America.
 With over a decade of experience, Latitude 33 Aviation specializes in private jet charter, management, and sales and acquisition services that continuously leave clients impressed time and time again.
-Fly on one of our two factory-new Cessna Citation Latitudes with up to seven of your friends and family to Honolulu, Hawaii and experience the highest level of private aviation services.
+Fly on one of our elite private jets with your friends and family to Honolulu, Hawaii and experience the highest level of private aviation services.